 2. Metrics and Planning

-Strategic planning, as it includes both Strategy and Planning functions, bridges both Top Management and the Metrics & Planning departments in many organizations.
+As we’ve said, the practice of strategic planning, as it includes both Vision/Goals/Strategy and Planning specialties, bridges both Top Management and the Metrics & Planning departments in many organizations.
 Strategic planning can be done rigidly and poorly, or flexibly and effectively, and it has been both misused and overused in many businesses.
 Some of strategic planning’s abuses and limitations are outlined in Lou Gerstner’s “Can strategic planning pay off?”, McKinsey Quarterly (1973, reprinted in 2014) and they are more extensively documented by Mintzberg in The Rise and Fall of Strategic Planning (1994) and more recently in Walter Kiechel’s excellent Lords of Strategy (2010).

 Foresighted firms must plan, forecast, and budget quickly, inexpensively, and often, since reality often changes plans.
 They will do strategic planning in the C-suite, and project management (project planning) in product or service departments.
 Good planners seek broad stakeholder participation in their plans, and use a variety of foresight methods, including scanning, expert groups, trend research, forecasting, and scenario planning, as front ends to strategy, to generate new options, uncover hidden threats, and generally improve outcomes.